Login to ThetaGPU:

 –Excludes MPI libraries

-If the node you are on doesn’t have outbound network connectivity, set the following to access the proxy host
+If the node you are on doesn’t have outbound network connectivity, add the following to your ~/.bash_profile file to access the proxy host

 /grand is a Lustre file system.
 Default stripe size is 1MiB and stripe count is 1.
 If you have a large file to read or write with high performance (in parallel)